bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-11-newsletter.md

 - [Bitcoin Inquisition 28.0][] is the latest release of this [signet][topic signet] full node designed for experimenting with proposed soft forks and other major protocol changes.
-The updated version is based on the recently released Bitcoin Core 28.0.
+The updated version is based on the recently released Bitcoin Core 28.0. {% assign timestamp="26:35" %}

 - [BDK 1.0.0-beta.5][] is a release candidate (RC) of this library for building wallets and other Bitcoin-enabled applications.
 This latest RC "enables RBF by default, updates the bdk_esplora client to retry server requests that fail due to rate limiting.
-The `bdk_electrum` crate now also offers a use-openssl feature."
+The `bdk_electrum` crate now also offers a use-openssl feature." {% assign timestamp="31:39" %}

 ## Notable code and documentation changes